zingenzombie/BORE/Sprint4.md

 {“name”:“NAMEHERE”}

 /checkIn - This should be called once a second and resets the user's activity counter so they are not removed for inactivity.
-In addition, it returns data about BORE (how many rooms there are, who is in them, and what file requests may be available).
+In addition, it returns data about the user (what room they are in, who else is in it, their username, and what files are available.).

+{
+    "username": "",
+    "room": "",
+    "usersInRoom": "",
+    "files": ""
+}

 /getRoomMembers - Returns all usernames in the user’s room. {“roomUsers”:“USER1,USER2,...”}